nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **nanoscale:** Pertaining to the scale at which nanoassembly occurs, typically less than 100 nanometers.

-### Expanded Definition and Usage\nNanoassembly plays a crucial role in advancing technologies that require miniature, highly complex and functional systems.
+### Expanded Definition and Usage:
+Nanoassembly plays a crucial role in advancing technologies that require miniature, highly complex and functional systems.
 In electronics, it allows for the creation of smaller, faster, and more energy-efficient circuits, essential for the continued scaling down of electronic components.
 In the field of medicine, nanoassembly is key to developing devices that can perform complex biological interactions, such as detecting diseases at molecular levels or delivering therapeutic agents precisely to their targets.
 Additionally, in materials science, nanoassembly contributes to producing materials with unprecedented strength, flexibility, or conductivity, unlocking possibilities for new applications in various industrial sectors.